KurutsuKaren/GFLAuto/README.md

 # GFLAuto
+This bot is now under maintenance, you should not use it if you don't know what you are doing.
+To-do: automating(?) enhance system BIG BRAIN MOMENT

+Features:
-At the moment it just completes and start Logistic Support missions.
+* Restarts on-going Logistic Support missions.
+* Farms first map from Singularity event.

 Scripts from `util` folder and `GFLAuto.py` (modified version of `ALAuto.py`) are copies from [ALAuto](https://github.com/Egoistically/ALAuto).

 **This bot was made for EN server, other servers won't work with current assets.**